esdc-devx/DX-Notes/software-requests/gitlab-runner/requestDetails.md

 #### Cons
 - Doesn't have native integration with GCCode (GitLab)
-- Rebuilds for each enviornment
+- Rebuilds for each environment
 - Cumbersome UI with no alternative
-- Managed seperate from source
+- Managed separate from source
 - Difficult to do use for customized applications
 - Lots of restrictions to managing the release (set in place by SADE)
-- Non-issolated 'jobs'
+- Non-isolated 'jobs'
 - Limited default testing tools

 ### Jenkins / Maven